By Mike Switzer, Product Line Manager

 1. Carbon Brushes

-DC motors must be applied with the proper amount of load.
+With DC motors, you must apply them with the proper amount of load.
 This is very important for brush conductivity on the commutator and the current density so the brushes can maintain a certain lubricity when contacting the commutator under load.
 When an applied load is not consistent and the motor has the wrong grade of brushes, the carbon brushes can wear out prematurely, causing carbon dust to accumulate within the motor.
 This issue can wear the commutator bars to a point of irreversible damage.
 A carbon brush survey could be of value to investigate the proper grade of brush for each of your applications.

 It is also important to keep proper, constant pressure on the brush to the commutator to deliver the full current density at the point of contact in order to alleviate premature wear on the brushes.
-Carbon dust is destructive to the insulation and must be maintained by way of removing the dust within the motor to prevent low megohmmeter readings.
+Carbon dust is destructive to the insulation.
+You must maintain by way of removing the dust within the motor to prevent low megohmmeter readings.
 A good way to prevent carbon build up is to use compressed air to help remove any lingering dust from within the motor.
 A very low megohmmeter reading can notify the DC drive to shut down the power to warn of a potential to ground.

 2. Brush Rack Adjustment

-The rack or yoke component must be properly adjusted to what is called “neutral” position.
-To do this, you need to position the adjacent brushes in an area on the commutator outside or in between the polarity reference of the armature coils being energized with voltage across the brushes.
+To achieve the ‘neutral’ position, you must properly adjust the rack or yoke component.
+To achieve this, properly position the adjacent brushes on the commutator.
+Ensure they are in an area outside or between the polarity reference of the armature coils that receive voltage across the brushes.
 Keeping the brushes in a neutral position can prevent excessive arcing while under load.
 Changing loads can be difficult to get right.
 Setting the neutral can be adjusted and performed onsite when applicable.

 3. Commutator Maintenance